 Anafi does not have any sensors to protect it from running into obstacles.
 This is certainly a differentiator from many of DJI’s drones, and it’s a highlight when you compare them on paper, especially for people thinking about buying their first drone.
 Obstacle avoidance is one of the reasons IEEE Spectrum bought a DJI Mavic Pro a few months ago for a project we’re doing in Africa.
 And I have to say, I appreciate having it there, but I don’t actually use it all that much.
 Perhaps this is because I’m not an especially daring drone pilot (yet), but like, I just don’t fly too close to obstacles (remember, the FAA requires that you maintain line of sight when flying your drone, so I know where it is and where it’s going).
 I fly carefully, and so far, I haven’t hit anything.
 This is not to say that obstacle avoidance isn’t a useful feature, and could potentially save you from having a (very expensive) crash, but my personal experience is that I valued it very highly before buying a drone, and somewhat less after.

 The fundamental concern is what will happen to the drone if it crashes into something.
-I’m not going to do any intentionally destructive testing with my Anafi, but at the demo event in NYC, we witnessed a bit of a failed hand launch, where the drone plowed into a window at about 10 ft, and then landed on the hard floor.
+I’m not going to do any intentionally destructive testing with my Anafi, but at the demo event in NYC, we witnessed a bit of a failed hand launch, where the drone plowed into a window at about 10 feet, and then landed on the hard floor.
 As far as I could tell, it was fine: The Parrot engineers looked it over, and then tossed it into the air again right away.

 The Anafi’s frame is “carbon fiber filled with hollow glass microbeads,” and it certainly feels very strong—the frame extends just beyond the camera, so that if the drone runs into anything head-on, the frame will absorb the hit.
 The legs have a bit of flex, which probably helps with hard landings.
 We were also told that the props will detect any collisions and the motors will immediately stop.